dgl1797/MoeLia/README.md

 This section give a brief description of the implementation logic of the suite in order to make that readible and comprehensible.
 The Suite is composed by three core components:

-- Functions componente per le funzionalità
+- Functions
-- Implementations vari algoritmi completi compresi di pipeline e pronti all'uso
+- Implementations
 - APIs exposed by moelia\_\*
-- Runners funzionalità per runnare gli algoritmi
+- Runners

 ### Functions